Under the Skin Ending, Explained

 “Under the Skin” Meaning

 Not about what’s under the skin, more importantly, who’s under the skin.
 Even the more – does it really matter?
 As she runs away from the logger while he follows, she’s also aware of the fact that she’s fighting a lone battle.
 The ultimate revelation has to be made someday or at some point in time.
-As the molester within the only human in the vicinity comes into being, the alien gives away.
+As the molester within the only human in the vicinity, comes into being, the alien gives away.
 During her struggle, while he tries to rape her, some of the skin from her back is visibly torn.
-The logger who was lusting for her seemed astonished, shocked and runs away.
+The logger who was lusting for her seemed astonished and shocked and ran away.

 The person who wanted her moments ago, albeit for malicious intent, now holds her guilty of her identity and doesn’t want her anymore.
-The alien’s existence has been denied by the very human beings whose skin she was wearing all over her body from a past few days.
-As her pitch black carcass burns up in fire and the smoke goes up, we could see the biker reaching over to a remote place and overlooking an immense snow-clad landmass.
+The alien’s existence has been denied by the very human beings whose skin she was wearing all over her body for the past few days.
+As her pitch-black carcass burns up in fire and the smoke goes up, we can see the biker reaching over to a remote place and overlooking an immense snow-clad landmass.
 It isn’t clear whether if he was in the vicinity where his colleague was charred to death.
 For the first time in the entire movie, the alien becomes a victim, also for the very last time.
 Life completes the circle.
 Always.

 The Ending

 There are a lot many open questions which will have perspectives depending upon who’s watching the movie.
 Where do they find such flawless skin, given that most of the victims were (and have been) males?
-Why don’t they harvest skin, as that too is an organ?
+Why don’t they harvest skin, as that, too, is an organ?
 What about the male skin?
 What are they going to do with it?
-Are all males turning up to be bikers eventually, in the alien-job-description?
+Will all males eventually turn up to be bikers in the alien job description?
 Where’s this void located?
 Is it a real place?
 Which fluid is there in the so-called pool?

 ‘Under the Skin’ won’t fall under the category of your everyday movie where the protagonist’s name is always revealed, there might be coherent, well-written dialogues and the timeline is linear.
-Not only the timeline is non-linear at many points, we don’t know who the alien is or was, while she spoke lesser than all the other characters combined.
-Still, we take away an experience with us, which we haven’t experienced so far, and which we won’t for some time to come.
+Not only is the timeline non-linear at many points, but we don’t know who the alien is or was, and she speaks less than all the other characters combined.
+Still, we take away an experience with us that we haven’t experienced so far and that we won’t for some time to come.

 Read More in Explainers: American Psycho | The Shutter Island | The Others